 How mushrooms can boost your immune system

-Medicinal mushrooms contain potent polysaccharides called beta-glucans, which research suggests helps combat inflammation and balance the immune system.
-Beta-glucans bind to receptor sites on immune cells, activating them and helping them to recognize harmful invaders and produce a higher level of response.
+Medicinal mushrooms contain potent polysaccharides called beta-glucans, which research suggests help combat inflammation and balance the immune system.
+Beta-glucans bind to receptor sites on immune cells, activating them and helping them to recognise harmful invaders and produce a higher level of response.

 A key immune-boosting effect of mushrooms occurs through their ability to stimulate cytokine production.
 Cytokines are small proteins that help regulate immune system cells and blood cells.
 When released, they signal the immune system to do its job.

-By supporting the production of cytokines, mushrooms help increase our natural killer cells, which improve our body’s defense system.
+By supporting the production of cytokines, mushrooms help increase our natural killer cells, which improve our body’s defence system.